jewel-rana/git-necessary-commands/readme.md

 - git branch -d localBranchName

-- git push origin --delete remoteBranchName
+- git push origin --delete "remote branch name"

 - git push origin :fix/authentication

-Use -D instead if you want to force the branch to be deleted, even if it hasn't been pushed or merged yet.
+You can use -D instead to force the branch to be deleted, even if it hasn't been pushed or merged yet.

 ## Git History / Diff

-## Git Stash / Unstash
+## Git Stash / UnStash
 - git stash
-- git stash pop
+- git stash pop #to apply the last stash
--
-## If you want to preserve the state of files (staged vs. working), use
-- git stash apply --index
+- git stash apply --index #to stash specific index
+- git stash list #to list your stashed changes.
+- git stash show #to see what n is in the below commands.
+- git stash apply #to apply the most recent stash.
+- git stash apply stash@{n} #to apply an older stash.

 ## Git Rollback
 - git reset --hard HEAD@{"10 minutes ago"}